SessionsBot/docs/src/getting-started.md

 :::

 ### Follow Setup Instructions
+This greeting message *(as well as [`/setup`](./commands.md#setup))* directs the user to the [Sessions Bot's website](https://sessionsbot.fyi) to begin the bot setup process for the server.

-Once you've entered the setup panel for the bot, complete prompts/forms as described.
+Once you've been directed to your server's setup page, complete prompts/forms as described.
 See [Server Configuration](/server-config) for different setup options available to you.